dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * Kernel-space should be working correctly with v1.4.6
 * VirtualSMC
   * Some users may notice that even with `vsmcgen=1` in boot-args, you'll still have VirtualSMC failing.
 To work around this, you may need to use FakeSMC till vSMC and Lilu issues are resolved.
-* SMCBatteryManager
+* Battery status
-  * Currently RehabMan's [ACPI Battery Manager](https://bitbucket.org/RehabMan/os-x-acpi-battery-driver/downloads/) is the only working kext.
+  * Currently RehabMan's [ACPIBatteryManager](https://bitbucket.org/RehabMan/os-x-acpi-battery-driver/downloads/) is the only working kext for battery status.
+  * You can set `MaxKernel` for SMCBatteryManager to `19.99.99` and `MinKernel` for ACPIBatteryManager to `20.0.0` to use SMCBatteryManager for Catalina and below and ACPIBatteryManager for Big Sur (and above).
 * AirportBrcmFixup
   * Forcing a specific driver to load with `brcmfx-driver=` may help
   * BCM94352Z users for example may need `brcmfx-driver=2` in boot-args to resolve this, other chipsets will need other variables.